For those patients who have multiple prescriptions pre-payment certificates (available from pharmacies) can be cost effective.

 Which ever method you use we request that you are aware of the following points:

-- Please allow two working days (excluding Saturdays) between request and collection – please try not to leave it until you have/almost have run out of medication before you request further.
+– Please allow two working days (excluding weekends) between request and collection – please try not to leave it until you have/have almost run out before you request further medication.

 – If possible please allow extra time around Bank Holidays as this can be a very busy time